a big potato salad w/ mediterranean touch

 Cook Time: It’s the potatoes in the oven.

 It’s up to 8 servings if the potato salad goes as a side salad together w/ other options (like pasta salad etc.).
-If it's the main side dish it’s more 4 - 6 servings.
+If it’s the main side dish it’s rather 4 – 6 servings.

 Potatoes: I recommend using baby potatoes (in Germany: „Drillinge“) which are about 35 mm long at most.
 You just cut them in halves.
 If you use larger potatoes cut them in pieces like 2-3 cm long & about 1 cm in diameter.
 Don’t peel them - the skin is rather soft.
 30 min in the oven are fine for these potato pieces; if you use smaller pieces the potatoes may be ready in shorter time - watch out.